 The real-time nature of these systems allows a payment to be instantly blocked, preventing it from being processed until the customer can confirm its validity.
 And thanks to a process of ‘machine learning’, the more data the systems receive, the smarter they can become at differentiating between normal and suspicious.

-This kind of real-time monitoring is already being used by finance teams to protect business from fraud.
-A digital expenses management system such as webexpenses allows automatic policy checks to be made whenever a claim is made.
+This kind of real-time monitoring is already being used by finance teams to protect the business from fraud.
+A digital expenses management system such as Webexpenses allows automatic policy checks to be made whenever a claim is made.

 It makes sure the claim falls within company policy limits, as well as any custom limits that have been set.
 When there’s a breach, the user can be notified via an on-screen notification; alerts can also be sent to the finance team.

 It allows expenses management to become active and preventative rather than a purely reactive process – identifying issues before they’re allowed to become resource sapping problems.

 With the development of AI, we will have the potential to push much further in this direction.
 By analysing and interpreting expenses data, it would be able to sniff out suspicious looking behaviours.

 It would be able to ‘learn’ the specific workings of a company, the typical spending patterns, and behaviours of employees in various roles.
 It could identify those traits that are most commonly displayed by employees who falsify or exaggerate claims.

 It opens up the intriguing possibility of being able to identify potential expenses fraud before it happened.
 It would provide finance teams with a heat map of an organisation, identifying the ‘hot’ and ‘cold’ risk areas.

 Where the risks are highest, actions could be taken to deal with any underlying problems and to ensure that compliance procedures are robust enough to cope with the threat.